domcloud/domcloud/docs/features/runner.md

 This is the NGINX configuration for a given host.

 All configurations below are not preserved at each config update.
-It's recommended to use the `Nginx` tab in the dashboard to reconfigure NGINX.
+It's recommended to use the `NGINX` tab in the dashboard to reconfigure NGINX.

 ### `ssl`